cloudflare/cloudflare-docs/products/pages/src/content/platform/api.md

 # API

-The Pages API empowers you to build automations and integrate Pages with your development workflow.
-At a high level, the API endpoints expose the ability to manage deployments, builds, and configure projects.
-We plan to support prebuilt deployments and hooks soon to make the API even more powerful.
+The [Pages API](https://api.cloudflare.com/#pages-project-properties) empowers you to build automations and integrate Pages with your development workflow.
+At a high level, the API endpoints let you manage deployments and builds and configure projects.
+We plan to support prebuilt deployments and hooks soon.
 Refer to the [API documentation](https://api.cloudflare.com/) for a full breakdown of object types and endpoints.

 ## How to use the API